qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

    additional libraries that you might need have to be explicitly loaded by typing, ``library(ggplot2)``.
 If the package is not already installed on your machine, Processing will download and install it.
-In this way the package will be also available in R Standalone. **Be aware** that if the package has so be downloaded, the first time you run the script it might take a long time.
+In this way the package will be also available in R Standalone. **Be aware** that if the package has to be downloaded, the first time you run the script it might take a long time.

 GRASS